 - share best nursing practices.

-The program of the ANMF (Vic Branch) Australian Nurses and Midwives Conference, 10 and 11 September 2020, will focus on the International Year of the Nurse and Midwife.
+The program of the ANMF (Vic Branch) Australian Nurses and Midwives Conference, 10 and 11 September 2020, will focus on the International Year of the Nurse and the Midwife.